 - Students who have a disability but do not anticipate a need for accommodations or services while at the University are also encouraged to register.
 Disability-related documentation is kept strictly confidential, and students can present documentation without requesting services or accommodations.
 Should an unanticipated need for services or accommodations arise, Disability Services can begin to assist the student without delay if their disability-related documentation is already on file.
 It's tougher to have to do all this when you are in crisis.
 Plan ahead!

 - New diagnostic documentation should be uploaded to 'Clockwork for students'.
 This is the most secure way to provide your documentation.
-If you have paper documents, we recommend that you scan and submit them.
+If you have paper documents, we recommend that you scan them for your own records and submit a copy to DS.
 Genius Scan is a free app available on the Android and iOS platforms.
-If your provider is sending in your documentation to us directly, they can fax materials to 413-577-0122.
+If your provider insists on sending in your documentation to us directly, they can fax materials to 413-577-0122 with your name and student ID on the cover page.

 - Students with Food Allergies or Special Dietary Needs can have their documentation (specific to this need) shared with the campus nutritionists by selecting the radio button allowing permission for DS to share that information.